bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 };
 ```

 If we know that only records with these properties can be found in the history, then the type describes the domain well.
-But if there's a possibility that there may be other records in the history, then we may have problems with this type.
+But if there's a possibility that there may be other records in history, then we may have problems with this type.

 For example, let's say the history can show user comments that don't contain `amount` but contain text: